Tortricinae

 (NCBI-index: 480707)

-The male of the Summer Fruit Tortrix (Adoxophyes orana) is normally smaller than the female.
+The male of the Summer Fruit Tortrix (Adoxophyes orana) is usually smaller than the female.
 The forewing of the male is tan with dark brown markings.
-The wing root is dark colored and a brown spot can be seen along the leading edge near the wing tip.
-Starting at 1/3, a dark band runs from the leading edge towards the center of the inner edge.
-The flight period is in two generations from May to October and the wingspan is 15-22mm.
-Host plant: Apple, Pear, Plum, Willow, Rose, and Honeysuckle.
+The wing root is dark coloured, and a brown spot can be seen along the leading edge near the wing tip.
+Starting at 1/3, a dark band runs from the leading edge towards the centre of the inner edge.
+The flight period spans two generations, from May to October, and the wingspan ranges from 15 to 22 mm.
+Host plant: Apple, Pear, Plum, Willow, Rose, Honeysuckle.
 Dutch name: Vruchtbladroller.
 Frisian name:

 Flying period: